Declaration of Independence (Mexico): Background

-On September 27, 1821, eleven years and eleven days after the Grito de Dolores, the Army of the Three Guarantees headed by Agustín de Iturbide entered Mexico City, concluding the Mexican War of Independence.
-On September 28, Iturbide installed the Provisional Governing Board, comprising 38 people.
+On 27 September 1821, eleven years and eleven days after the Grito de Dolores, the Army of the Three Guarantees headed by Agustín de Iturbide entered Mexico City, concluding the Mexican War of Independence.
+On 28 September, Iturbide installed the Provisional Governing Board, comprising 38 people.
 The board was chaired by Antonio Pérez Martínez y Robles, and Juan José Espinosa de los Monteros was secretary.
 The board immediately elected the five members of the Regency of the Empire.

-On October 13 of the same year, Ramón Gutiérrez del Mazo, the first political chief of Mexico City, distributed a proclamation with the Declaration of Independence so all the people could read it, especially the courts, governors and military authorities, for them to publish it nationwide.
+On 13 October of the same year, Ramón Gutiérrez del Mazo, the first political chief of Mexico City, distributed a proclamation with the Declaration of Independence so all the people could read it, especially the courts, governors and military authorities, for them to publish it nationwide.

 Drafting and signing

 On the afternoon of September 28, members of the Board met at the National Palace to draft the Declaration of Independence of the newly independent nation.
 The resulting two documents were drafted in its final form by Juan José Espinosa de los Monteros, Secretary of the Board.
 The acts were signed by 33 of the 38 members of the Board and Iturbide as President of the Regency of the Empire.
 Juan O'Donojú, last Superior Political Chief of New Spain, Francisco Severo Maldonado, José Domingo Rus, José Mariano de Almanza and Miguel Sánchez Enciso did not sign the documents, but in the acts was written: Place of signature Juan O'Donojú and later his signature was added in the printed copies.
 The signatures of other four members were not added.
 Juan Jose Espinosa de los Monteros signed twice in each act, once as a member of the Board and the second as secretary, so that the acts contain 35 signatures and the designated to O'Donojú.
 A copy of the act was for the government and one for the board, the last one was later sent to the Chamber of Deputies.
-None of the former insurgents—such as Guadalupe Victoria, Vicente Guerrero or Nicolás Bravo—signed the Declaration of Independence; the reason is unknown but possibly because they wanted a republic, not a empire.
+None of the former insurgents—such as Guadalupe Victoria, Vicente Guerrero or Nicolás Bravo—signed the Declaration of Independence; the reason is unknown but possibly because they wanted a republic, not an empire.

 Text

 Entrance of the Trigarante Army by La Garita de Belén to Mexico City.

-Declaration of the independence of the Mexican Empire, issued by its Sovereign Junta, assembled in the Capital on September 28, 1821.
+Declaration of the independence of the Mexican Empire, issued by its Sovereign Junta, assembled in the Capital on 28 September 1821.

 The Mexican Nation, which for three hundred years had neither had its own will, nor free use of its voice, leaves today the oppression in which it has lived.

 The heroic efforts of its sons have been crowned today, and consummated in an eternal and memorable enterprise, which a spirit superior to all admiration and praise, out of love and for the glory of its Country started in Iguala, continued, and brought to fruition, overcoming almost insurmountable obstacles.